Investors

 Steering concept of the BASF Group

-Return on capital employed (ROCE) is significantly influenced by strategic decisions such as acquisitions, divestitures and investments.
-It remains a medium-term key financial target for the BASF Group.
-This is reflected in our ROCE target of around 10% in 2028.
-It emphasizes the importance of managing our return on capital employed over time.
+In addition, our return on capital is an important part of the steering concept.
+Return on capital employed (ROCE) depends significantly on strategic decisions such as acquisitions, divestitures and investments, making it a suitable medium-term target for the BASF Group.
+This is reflected in the ROCE target that we have set ourselves for 2028.

 To manage cash flow at segment level, we use a specific key figure, segment cash flow, which includes the elements of free cash flow that can be managed by the operating divisions.
 This key performance indicator also applies to all segments.